 Looking for a virtual payment service?
-Can’t decide between PayPal and Payoneer?
+Can’t decide between PayPal vs Payoneer?
 This article will help you pick the best one for you.

 If you want to do online business or perform digital payments, then you might have run into the problem of deciding where you want to make the transaction, because, perhaps, your bank doesn’t exchange foreign currency on your current bank account.
 In addition, the banks may not give you a credit card in case you don’t have a real business or an income statement to show, or simply you choose not to use credit cards.

 If you’ve run into such problems, then you’re not alone.
 Many people have this issue.
 So, what do you do?
 You need to make a transaction!

 This is where PayPal, Payoneer and many other virtual payment systems come along.